Onychargia atrocyana

-Onychargia atrocyana a species damselfly in the family Platycnemididae.
+Onychargia atrocyana a species of damselfly in the family Platycnemididae.
 This species is commonly known as the marsh dancer or black marsh dart.
 It is found in Asia: Bangladesh, China, Hong Kong, Indonesia, India, Sri Lanka, Myanmar, Malaysia, Philippines, Peninsular Malaysia, Singapore, Thailand, Viet Nam.

 Description and habitat

 It is a medium sized damselfly with velvet-black head, thorax and black-capped brown eyes.
 The dorsum of the thorax has narrow citron-yellow ante humeral stripes in the sub-adult and teneral stage.
 The sides are citron-yellow, marked with a broad oblique black stripe over the postero-lateral suture in that stage.
 But all these marks are obscured by pruinescence in adults.
 Abdomen is black, unmarked in the adult; but with narrow bluish basal rings on segments 3 to 6.
 There are yellow marks on the lateral sides of segment 1 and 2 in sub-adults.
 Female is similar to the sub-adult male with yellow marks.

 It breeds in ponds and marshes in forests.